ledesmablt/bodega-on-chikaph/src/routes/2025/redditchika/components/_methodology.md

 # Methodology

 ## Sources & analysis
-Reddit post data for r/ChikaPH was downloaded on July 9, 2025 from [Project Arctic Shift](https://github.com/ArthurHeitmann/arctic_shift), an open-source database of Reddit posts and comments.
+Post data for the subreddit r/ChikaPH was downloaded on July 9, 2025 from [Project Arctic Shift](https://github.com/ArthurHeitmann/arctic_shift), an open-source database of Reddit posts and comments.

 The 180 posts were shortlisted from the 10 posts with the highest upvotes for every month from January 2024 to June 2025.